 4) Spoil yourself.

 A sure-fire way to change your outlook on Mondays for the better: allotting time for pampering yourself.
 We typically view the weekend as our time for relaxing and catering to personal pleasures—but there’s no rule that says we can’t spoil ourselves on Mondays too.
-Find small ways throughout the day to spoil yourself: kick your day off listening to your favorite song, bring a cup of your favorite hot chocolate to work, meet your best friend for lunch, and so on.
+Find small ways throughout the day to spoil yourself: kick your day off by listening to your favorite song, bring a cup of your favorite hot chocolate to work, meet your best friend for lunch.
 At the very least, allot a small window of time in your day for doing something you love, whether that’s reading a book, taking a bubble bath, or watching catty reality TV.